IMSA Formula Atlantic Championship Race

 - March 76B (Seb Barone): Seb Barone (Portland, CT or Dilliner, PA) drove a white #28 March 76B in 1976, entered by Isola Racing but run by Doug Shierson Racing.
 As a white car, March records suggest this would have been 76B-9, 76B-11 or 76B-12.
 Barone crashed the car at Trois-Rivières in September and it was not seen again.

 - Lola T360 [HU22?]
 (John Barringer): Bill Scott Racing (BSR) started in 1969, operating out of McLean, VA, and as well as running cars in Formula Ford and Formula Super Vee, Scott and his partner Tom Milner also ran a driving school at Summit Point Raceway.
 Scott and Milner acquired Summit Point in 1979.
 Scott was injured at the Nurburgring in 1973, and gave up racing in 1977 after a severe accident damaged his hearing.
 In 1975, BSR ran a pair of Lola T360s in Formula Atlantic for Howdy Holmes and Elliott Forbes-Robinson, and later in the season bought a third car, chassis HU22, which Scott himself drove.
-Scott scored eight points in CEnDiv FB in 1975, so must race raced it at leats twice.
+Scott scored eight points in CenDiv FB in 1975, so must race raced it at least twice.
 There is a strong likelihood that this is then the BSR Lola T360 raced by John Barringer (Adelphi, MD) at Road Atlanta in April 1976.
-Subsequent history unknown, but in May 2006 Dean Baker (Ontario, Canada) reported in 10 Tenths that he owned this car.
-He had a log book going back to 1978, with Jim O'Brien given as the first owner.
-Jim O'Brien (North Haledon, NJ) entered a Lola T360 for an ECAR race at Lime Rock in 1986.
+Then unknown for the rest of 1976 and through 1977.
+According to the car's SCCA Log Book, it was owned from 1978 onwards by Jim O'Brien (North Haledon, NJ), who was entered in the car by O'Brien Nissan in the neighbouring New Jersey township of Hawthorne.
+O'Brien sold the car in 1986 to Doug Phelps (Hillsborough, NJ), who raced it in New England Region Regionals until 1991.
+In May 2006 Dean Baker (Bowmanville, Ontario, Canada) reported in 10 Tenths that he owned this car.

 - Lola T360 (Joe Colantonio): Joe Colantonio (Glenolden, PA) raced in the Players Canadian Formula Atlantic series in 1976.
 In May 1977, he advertised the car, noting that it had a new monocoque in April 1977 and had been "completely gone over".
 Subsequent history unknown.